AndersDeath/diary2/000-current.md

 # 21 January - Saturday - Yerevan - 114 day of immigration

 I was doing good today.
 I wrote several lines of text and published short notes in TG.
 I also tried to edit video, but source of it was awful.
 I just recorded another one which I'm going to edit tomorrow.
 We walked a lot today.
 We did about 15000 steps which is good.
+Cheat meal is another topic.
+It was amazing.